Mastering Change Through Mindfulness

 Who Should Attend:

-Whether you’re an independent dental office staff member seeking personal growth or a Dental Support Organization executive aiming to revolutionize change management within your practices, this course is tailored to you.
+Dental office staff members seeking personal growth looking to revolutionize change management within your practices.
 Embrace mindfulness as a bridge between vision and reality, and watch your dental journey transform.

 Your Mindful Change Guide: